Email accessibility best practices to be ADA compliant

 Not everyone reads emails in the same way.
 Some people may use dictation or magnification to consume your email, while others may only see grayscale or certain colors.

-It’s important to make your emails accessible so anyone can read them, regardless of disability.
-Plus, an accessible email is also valuable to many other people in your audience.
+So when you’re putting together your email, it’s important to make your emails accessible so anyone can read them, regardless of disability.

 But first, let’s examine why accessibility in email marketing matters and some best practices for making all your emails accessible.